marki259/Datathon_2020/readme.md

   * Uses GPS segment data along with traffic, PM and weather data
   * We could subset selection based on amounts of KMs, time of day etc.
   * (Pedestrian + Bike)/Car ratio could a useful variable

+## Miscalleneous

+The Postman software can be installed on windows to easily try out API queries.